davidmdm/myzod/readme.md

 The goal is to write schemas from which the _type_ of a successfully parsed value can be inferred.
 With myzod typescript types and validation logic no longer need to be maintained separately.

+### Distinction from zod

+Myzod includes some advanced typescript types as schema constructors such as Record, Pick and Omit that zod currently does not support.
+Also myzod tries to go beyond type checking and provide more validation utils such as pattern matching for strings.

+### Performance

+When parsing equivalent simple object (with nesting) schemas for myzod, zod and joi, on my machine Linux Ubuntu 18.04 running NodeJS 13.X, the results are as such:

+objects parsed per second:
+`zod`: 954
+`joi`: 178412
+`myzod`: 1048218

+myzod vs zod: ~20 X Speedup
+myzod vs joi: ~5-6 X Speedup

 ### Installation

 ```